piotrwitek/react-redux-typescript-guide/README.md

 # React / Redux / TypeScript Patterns
-Results of my research for best-practices & patterns for working with React / Redux / TypeScript.
+This guidelines are results of my research for patterns working with React / Redux / TypeScript combination.
 I especially focused on:
 - 100% type safety
 - reduced boilerplate